 It is nice to sleep in, read the morning paper at Starbucks, watch your favorite program, take a walk, stay up late playing video games, or reconnect with friends on Facebook.

-It’s tempting to take it easy from time to time.
-But easy doesn’t do it.
-Treating job loss like a mini-break, where moments of leisure are punctuated with bouts of enthusiastic vigor, won’t build the future you desire or help you through this emotional transition.
+But easy does not do it for your job search.
+Treating job loss like a mini-break, where moments of leisure are punctuated with bouts of enthusiastic vigor, will not build the future you desire or help you through this emotional transition.

 Try one of the suggested small actions below each day for the next seven days.

 On Monday, do one, then add one of your own.
 On Tuesday, try a different one, then add one or two of your own.

 Keep the momentum building.
 By the end of the week, do not be surprised to see your motivation level heightened.
 That is because any positive action beats inaction.

 Avoiding some actions necessary for your job search?
 Hate making those phone calls, reaching out to former colleagues, writing thank you notes after interviews, or following up on leads?